rmrk-team/rmrk-spec/.github/ISSUE_TEMPLATE/rip.md

 Explain your RIP here in depth.

+### Examples

+Some examples of the changes in action.

+## Open Questions

+Questions for the community, to still be discussed.

 ## Prior work (optional)

 Citations, acknowledgments for inspiration, projects this RIP is emulating, etc.

+## Impact

+What this means for implementers, version numbers, and other considerations.